Africae Tabula Nova: Description

 Compared to earlier maps, Ortelius sharpened the shape of Southern Africa, particularly the Cape of Good Hope, in Africae Tabula Nova and also shortened the extent of North Africa from west to east, better depicting reality.
 He reduced the eastward extension of Africa by about 1,700 km, to 7,000 km, closer to the actual measurement of about 6,800 km.
 He also reduced the distance from Ceuta to Cairo by about 1,600 km, to 3,500 km, again approaching closer to the actual measurement, 3,450 km.
 The map illustrates lakes, rivers, and cities throughout the continent, but does not depict animals on land.

 Africae Tabula Nova is illustrated with two narwhals or swordfish, a sea monster, and a cartouche created in a Mannerist style that is flanked by two female figures.
 The map also includes a sea battle in the lower right corner that was copied and reversed from Diego Gutiérrez's 1562 wall map of the Americas.
 Compared to Gastaldi's map, Oretelius was much more sparse in terms of ornamentation.
-For example, he included only three sea creatures on his map, as opposed to 20 on Gastaldi's map.
+For example, he only included three sea creatures on his map, as opposed to 20 on Gastaldi's map.
 A "ghost sea monster" is also visible east of the Arabian Peninsula on early editions of Africae Tabula Nova, although it disappears after 1584.

 On the reverse of the map, Ortelius included annotations about African geography, the etymology of Africa, and the pigmentation of African peoples, quoting authors such as Herodotus, Leo Africanus, Ptolemy, and Vasco da Gama.
 The inclusion of such sources on a map was unusual at the time.

 Legacy

 In the estimation of cartographic historian Wulf Bodenstein, Africae Tabula Nova is "a cornerstone map that represents a significant improvement over what we have seen so far, although much of the geography of the interior is still mere speculation."
-Cartographic archivist Ben Huseman notes the map set "a high standard for European maps of Africa", effectively succeeding Sebastian Münster's 1540 map of Africa and influencing later maps of the continent well into the 17th century.
+Cartographic archivist Ben Huseman notes that the map set "a high standard for European maps of Africa", effectively succeeding Sebastian Münster's 1540 map of Africa and influencing later maps of the continent well into the 17th century.
 Norwich credited Ortelius "for the first systematic collection of uniform-sized maps of all parts of the world".
 Specifically discussing Africae Tabula Nova, he conceded that while it did have a few mistakes, it is "one of the cornerstones of map making of the continent of Africa" and was "the standard map for the rest of the sixteenth century".

 The printing offices where the map was produced at what is now the Plantin-Moretus Museum in Antwerp are open to the public.